-Ground-based viewing geometry gives much lower vertical resolution because all of

-Figure 1.3: Ground-based (left panel) and balloon-based (right panel) viewing geometries. the vertical information from the spectrum is derived from the line shape.
+Ground-based viewing geometry gives much lower vertical resolution because all of the vertical information from the spectrum is derived from the line shape.
 However, the advantage of ground-based measurements over balloon-based measurements is their temporal coverage and lower cost.
 Ground-based measurements using absorption FTS instruments can occur during any sunny day throughout the year whereas balloon campaigns last typically only from hours to weeks.